Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Results and Discussions

-In the case of SFDM, the DM particles directly couple to nucleons by exchanging Higgs, resulting in the system energy density and pressure being the sum of both nucleons and DM.
-By varying $k_f^{\rm DM}$ for the NITR model, we calculate the DMANS EOS, and the unified EOS for DMANS is presented in the upper panel of Fig. \ref{fig:smr-td} for different DM Fermi momenta.
-We also overlay the lower-density chiral EFT data \cite{Drischler_2021} on top of it.
-The addition of DM results in a softer EOS, with the degree of softness mainly dependent on the amount of DM present inside the NS.
+{In the case of SFDM, DM particles interact directly with nucleons through Higgs exchange, leading to the combined energy density and pressure of the system arising from both nucleons and DM.
+By varying $k_f^{\rm DM}$ within the IOPB-I, FSUGarnet, and NITR models, we compute the DMANS EOS.
+The unified EOS for DMANS is illustrated in the upper panel of Fig. \ref{fig:smr-td} for various $k_f^{\rm DM}$.
+Additionally, we superimpose the lower-density chiral EFT data \cite{Drischler_2021} on the graph.
+The inclusion of DM results in a softer EOS, and the extent of softness primarily depends on the amount of DM present within the NS.}

-The mass-radius relationship for our newly developed EOS "NITR" is shown in the lower left panel of Fig. \ref{fig:smr-td} for varying $k_f^{\rm DM}$.
-The heaviest pulsar PSR J0952-0607 \cite{Romani_2022} has a mass of $M = 2.35 \pm 0.17 \ M_\odot$, which our EOS satisfies very well, also predicting a mass of $2.35 \ M_\odot$.
-NITR not only predicts the heaviest pulsar mass but also satisfies both NICER \cite{Miller_2019, Riley_2019} and revised NICER data \cite{Miller_2021}, with a radius of 12.73 km.
-However, as we increase $k_f^{\rm DM}$, the maximum mass and corresponding radius decrease.
-This is due to the presence of DM softening the EOS, and it depends on the amount of DM present inside the star.
-We can constrain the amount of DM inside the NS using observational data for mass and radius.
-For $k_f^{\rm DM}$ up to 0.03 GeV, the $M-R$ behavior lies within observational limits and passes through the NICER data.
-However, an increase in $k_f^{\rm DM}$ further softens the NS, shifting the $M-R$ behavior outside of the observational constraints.
+{The mass-radius relationship for our newly developed EOS `NITR', along with IOPB-I and FSUGarnet, is depicted in the lower left panel of Fig. \ref{fig:smr-td} with varying $k_f^{\rm DM}$.
+The heaviest pulsar, PSR J0952-0607 \cite{Romani_2022}, has a mass of $M = 2.35 \pm 0.17 \ M_\odot$, which is well-matched by our EOS, predicting a mass of $2.355 \ M_\odot$.
+NITR not only predicts the highest pulsar mass but also aligns with NICER \cite{Miller_2019, Riley_2019}, yielding a canonical radius of 13.13 km.
+However, with an increase in $k_f^{\rm DM}$, the maximum mass and corresponding radius decrease.
+This is attributed to the presence of DM, which softens the EOS, and this softening effect relies on the quantity of DM within the star.
+Observational data on mass and radius allow us to limit the quantity of DM within the NS.
+For $k_f^{\rm DM}$ up to 0.03 GeV, the behavior of the mass-radius relationship remains within observational boundaries and aligns with NICER, revised NICER as well as HESS data \cite{HESS_2022}.
+Nonetheless, a further increase in $k_f^{\rm DM}$ leads to additional softening of the NS, causing the mass-radius behavior to deviate from observational constraints.}